fhcrc/taxtastic/TESTING.rst

 Individual unit tests can be run using `./testone` using the package hierarchy in the tests directory::

-  % ./testone tests.test_taxtest.TestHelp.test01
+  % ./testone tests.test_taxtastic.TestHelp.test01
-  --> ./taxtest.py -h
+  --> ./taxtastic.py -h
   .
   ----------------------------------------------------------------------
   Ran 1 test in 0.219s

   OK

-  % ./testone -v tests.test_taxtest.TestHelp.test01
+  % ./testone -v tests.test_taxtastic.TestHelp.test01
-  test01 (tests.test_taxtest.TestHelp) ...
-WARNING test_taxtest 35 --> ./taxtest.py -h
+  test01 (tests.test_taxtastic.TestHelp) ...
+WARNING test_taxtastic 35 --> ./taxtastic.py -h
-  INFO test_taxtest 37 usage: taxtest.py [-h] [-V] {create,help,check} ...
+  INFO test_taxtastic 37 usage: taxtastic.py [-h] [-V] {create,help,check} ...

   To Be Named -- Creation, validation, and modification of reference packages for use with `pplacer` and related software.